 Christopher Lee stars in the Amicus production of "Dr. Jekyll & Mr. Hyde" where the names have been changed to Dr. Marlowe and Mr. Blake.
 Lee as Dr. Marlowe experiments with intravenous ...
 See full summary »

-England 1795: the young Catherine just married Charles Fengriffen and moves into his castle.
-She becomes victim of an old curse that lays on the family.
-On her wedding night she's raped by a ghost and gets pregnant.
+England, 1795: the young Catherine has just married Charles Fengriffen and moves into his castle.
+She becomes the victim of an old curse that lays on the family.
+On her wedding night she is raped by a ghost and gets pregnant.

 Wes Clark <email@example.com>

 18 of 27 people found this review helpful.

 Was this review helpful to you?